 - Ravens of War - Light skirmishing force

 - Children of the Dragon - Blighted elves

 - Primal Terrors - Blighted ogres

-Minions are generic troops that most of Hordes' factions have access to, so they will appear in a great many collections.
-Fully-fledged Minions armies can be fielded using monstrous Gatormen and pig-like, cannibalistic Farrow.
+Minions are auxiliary troops that most of Horde factions have access to.
+Pure Minion armies can be fielded using monstrous Gatormen and pig-like Farrow.
 Gatormen can be fielded, along with Bog Trogs & Croaks the other peoples of the swamps, in the Blindwater Congregation led by the living demigod Barnabas Lord of Blood.
 Farrow, along with bigger pigs, can be fielded in the Thornfall Alliance, led by Lord Carver and the sinister Dr Arkadius.
-Both sub-factions play hard and fast, with a selection of cannibalistic warbeasts and some of the best Lesser Warlocks around.
+Both sub-factions play hard and fast, with a selection of warbeasts and some of the best Lesser Warlocks around.